una-language/una-language/readme.md

 # Una

-<i>Una</i> is a functional programming language that took the best parts from Javascript, Lisp and Python:
+<i>Una</i> is an experimental functional programming language that took the best parts from Javascript, Lisp and Python.
+It's not fully ready for production yet but you can already use it.

 ## Features: